LabModelsDigitalsUPC/converters/IFC-converters/IFC-to-RDF-Geom/README.md

 ## 🏗️ Overview

-**IFC to RDF+Geometry Converter** is a tool to convert IFC files to RDF metadata and GLB geometry.
+**IFC to RDF + Geometry Converter** is a tool to convert IFC files to RDF metadata and GLB geometry.
 It is self-contained, configurable, and can be used as a command-line tool or as a standalone executable (no Python required for users of the executable).

 ---